KPTV: Early years

-The VHF channel 12 allocation in Portland was first occupied by KLOR-TV, which signed on March 8, 1955, as a primary ABC affiliate with a secondary DuMont affiliation.
+The VHF channel 12 allocation in Portland was first occupied by KLOR-TV, which signed on March 9, 1955, as a primary ABC affiliate with a secondary DuMont affiliation.
 However, KLOR's network affiliations were short-lived.
 In 1956, KLOR lost its affiliations with both networks as the DuMont Television Network ceased operations, and the ABC affiliation moved to KGW-TV (channel 8) when that station signed on the air in December.
 On April 17, 1957, Detroit businessman George Haggerty purchased KPTV from Storer and KLOR from its local owners.
 On May 1, the two stations merged under KPTV's license, but using the stronger channel 12 signal (channel 27 was later used by independent station KHTV, which was on the air for less than four months in 1959; more recently, the channel 27 frequency was used by the digital signal of PBS member station KOPB-TV, which returned to its original channel 10 assignment following the analog shutdown; the KHTV call letters were later used to sign on channel 39 in Houston in 1967, that station used the callsign from its launch until 1999; it is now KIAH).

-On April 17, 1959, KPTV swapped affiliations with KGW and became an ABC affiliate.
-Later that year, KPTV was sold to the NAFI Corporation, which then purchased Chris-Craft Boats in early 1960 and changed its name to Chris-Craft Industries.
-Color broadcasting by KPTV ended when NBC changed affiliations to KGW, in 1959, but returned in 1962, when ABC began color broadcasting.
+On April 17, 1959, KPTV became an ABC affiliate after swapping its NBC affiliation with KGW.
+Later that year, KPTV was sold to the NAFI Corporation, which then purchased Chris-Craft Boats in 1960 and changed its name to Chris-Craft Industries.
+Color broadcasting by KPTV ended when KGW became an NBC affiliate in 1959, but returned in 1962, when ABC began color broadcasting.

-KPTV can boast being the home of the two top children's TV hosts in Portland's history: Rusty Nails, a sweet-natured clown who was the rough inspiration for The Simpsons creator Matt Groening's Krusty the Klown; and "Ramblin' Rod" Anders.
-While Rusty Nails ran Three Stooges shorts, Ramblin' Rod ran Popeye cartoons.
-Ramblin' Rod was the longest-running kids' show in Portland TV history, airing from 1964 to 1997.
+KPTV was the home of the two top children's TV hosts in Portland's history: Rusty Nails, a quiet-natured clown who was the rough inspiration for The Simpsons creator Matt Groening's Krusty the Klown; and "Ramblin' Rod" Anders.
+While Rusty Nails originally ran Three Stooges shorts, Ramblin' Rod featured Popeye cartoons.
+Ramblin' Rod was the longest-running kids' show in Portland TV history, broadcast from 1964 to 1997.
 Other KPTV children's hosts included longtime KPTV personality Gene Brendler who played "Bent Nails" (Rusty's "brother"), and George Ross, who played "Dr. Zoom".
 Bob Adkins, better known as "Addie Bobkins", brought his show to KPTV from Eugene's KVAL-TV in 1961.
-"Addie Bobkins" featured a wise-cracking beatnik hand puppet named "Weird Beard."
+"Addie Bobkins" featured a wise-cracking beatnik hand puppet named "Weird Beard".
 Both Ross and Adkins ran a variety of cartoons to entertain the kids.